Kelly Renee Reveles, Pharm.D., Ph.D., BCPS

 Associate Professor of Pharmacotherapy

-Kelly R. Reveles is an Assistant Professor at The University of Texas at Austin College of Pharmacy and an Adjoint Assistant Professor at The University of Texas Health Science Center at San Antonio School of Medicine.
+Kelly R. Reveles is an Associate Professor at The University of Texas at Austin College of Pharmacy and an Adjoint Associate Professor at The University of Texas Health Science Center at San Antonio School of Medicine.
 She received her Doctor of Pharmacy degree from UT Austin and UT Health Science Center San Antonio in 2010.
 She also completed a multi-disciplinary, multi-institutional Translational Science PhD degree from UT Austin, UT Health Science Center San Antonio, and UT San Antonio in 2014.

 Ambulatory Care Practice & Research Network Paper of the Year